What is Stewardship?

 In addition to ongoing General Fund Donations used for the overall management and care of the parish, our many outreach programs provide direct assistance to the poor living in and around Reston and Herndon.
 Charitable collections and activities throughout the year help support:

-- Samaritans – work with individuals trying break the cycle of poverty by providing personal finance mentoring as well as assistance to work through a financial crisis.
-Working with local groups and the Fairfax County, State and Federal assistance programs, we feed, clothe, house, and educate those in need.
+• Samaritans – work with individuals trying to break the cycle of poverty by providing personal finance mentoring as well as assistance to work through a financial crisis.
+Working with local groups and the Fairfax County, State, and Federal assistance programs, we feed, clothe, house, and educate those in need.

 How Much of My Treasure Should I Give?